EliFarrer/startup/Notes/backend.md

 Launch backend code in vscode and debug the frontend code in the browser.
 We rented 8gb.

 AWS S3 has a big capacity, only pay for what you use.
 You can call their services to store more things.
+Often servers switch out for bigger capacity or things like that so any static files will be lost if you switch.
+There are also often multiple servers.
+Which one is your user's data on?

 # Databases
 Our service makes a request to get the scores.
 Our service doesn't store those, so we talk to a database even farther back.
 Our database is not on our server because of storage space.